Dukecitysolutions/sentora-php7-upgrade/README.md

 * Apache_admin - Upgraded to support SSL, Snuffleupagus ```DISABLED_FUNCTIONS```, vhosts file written with Smarty .tpl files.
 * Adds Smarty template lib to /etc/sentora/panel/etc/libs/smarty
-* Updated third-party applications ( PHPmyadmin, PHPsysinfo, Roundcube )
+* Updated third-party applications to **( PHPmyadmin 4.9.x, PHPsysinfo-3.3.1, Roundcube-1.3.10 )**
 * NEEDS Security testing to make sure PHP 7 w/Snuffleupagus upgrade did not uninstall packages we need.(Except for Suhosin)
 * Check out [CHANGELOG](https://github.com/Dukecitysolutions/sentora-php7-upgrade/blob/master/CHANGELOG.md) to view changes/details about this build.
+* **PLEASE NOTE: Some third-party modules may not work.
+This is due to PHP 7.
+The modules will need to be updated to work.**
 * More details to come soon.
-* PLEASE NOTE: Some third-party modules may not work.
-This is due to PHP 7.
-The modules will need to be updated to work.

 ### Supported OS: